microsoft/PowerToys/README.md

 For [v0.37][github-next-release-work], we are planning to work on:

-- Stability and bug fixes
+- Stability and bug fixes.
-- Adding VCM to the stable release
+- Adding VCM to the stable release.
-- Removing v1 Settings / PT minimum version will become Windows 10 v1903
+- Removing v1 Settings / PT minimum version will become Windows 10 v1903.
-- Post-update guidance prompt work
+- Post-update guidance prompt work.

 ## PowerToys Community